BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Culture is often ostensibly consequentialist: "Fermented food is good for you".
+    Culture is often ostensibly consequentialist: "Fermented food is good for you".<br/>
     While it can have consequentialist ramifications, such as universal healthcare, it's fundamentally deontological: "This food reminds me of my childhood.
 It feels like home."
 </p>